-Dr. Louis B. Daniel III, Director, Division of Marine Fisheries, hereby announces that effective at sunrise, Monday, November 11, 2013 mechanical harvest of oysters shall be allowed and the following restrictions will apply to the area open to the mechanical harvest of oysters:
+Dr. Louis B. Daniel III, Director, Division of Marine Fisheries, hereby announces that effective at sunset, Friday, December 18, 2015, the following changes in restrictions will apply to the area open to the mechanical harvest of oysters:

 I. MEANS AND METHODS

 A. Oysters may be taken by mechanical methods (See General Information Section VII.
 E., G. and I. for other gear restrictions).

 B. It is unlawful to transfer oysters from the catching vessel to any other vessel during oyster harvesting operations or to transport oysters by any vessel other than the vessel in which they are harvested.

 C. It is unlawful to possess more than five bushels of unculled catch onboard a vessel.
 Only material on the culling tray is exempt from culling restrictions.

 D. It is unlawful to possess unculled catch or culled catch material while underway and not engaged in mechanical harvesting.

 E. It is unlawful for the catch container (bag, cage) attached to a dredge to extend more than two feet in any direction from the tooth bar.

 F. It is unlawful to tow a dredge unless the point where the tow line or cable exits the vessel and goes directly into the water is on the port or starboard side of the vessel forward of the transom.